Solar System Trivia

 Solar System Features Trivia

-Question: What comes after 'Kuiper' in the name of a solar system feature near Neptune?
+Question: What comes after 'Kuiper' in the name of a chilly region of space hanging out near Neptune?

 Answer: Belt

-Question: What comes after 'Swift' in the name of a comet which is visible every 133 years?
+Question: What comes after 'Swift' in the name of a comet that makes a rare VIP appearance every 133 years?

 Answer: Tuttle

-Question: What comes after 'Oort' in the name of a very distant region of the solar system?
+Question: What comes after 'Oort' in the name of a mysterious space zone way out on the solar system’s edge?

 Answer: Cloud

-Question: What is the name of the theoretical shell of icy objects beyond the Kuiper Belt?
+Question: What’s the name of the icy outer shell of space objects beyond the Kuiper Belt—like the solar system’s frosty secret?

 Answer: Oort Cloud